 There can be no assurance that our effective tax rate for the year ended December 31, 2021 will not change over time as a result of changes in corporate income tax rates or other changes in the tax laws the jurisdictions in which we operate.
 Any changes in tax laws could have an adverse impact on our financial results.
-Corporate tax reform, base-erosion efforts and tax transparency continue to be high priorities in many tax jurisdictions where we have business operations.
+Corporate tax reform, baseerosion efforts and tax transparency continue to be high priorities in many tax jurisdictions where we have business operations.
 As a result, policies regarding corporate income and other taxes in numerous jurisdictions are under heightened scrutiny and tax reform legislation is being proposed or enacted in a number of jurisdictions.

 For example, there is growing pressure in many jurisdictions and from multinational organizations such as the Organization for Economic Cooperation and Development (OECD) and the EU to amend existing international taxation rules in order to align the tax regimes with current global business practices.
 Specifically, in October 2015, the OECD published its final package of measures for reform of the international tax rules as a product of its Base Erosion and Profit Shifting (BEPS) initiative, which was endorsed by the G20 finance ministers.
-Many of the initiatives in the BEPS package required and resulted in specific amendments to the domestic tax legislation of various jurisdictions and to existing tax reaties.
+Many of the initiatives in the BEPS package required and resulted in specific amendments to the domestic tax legislation of various jurisdictions and to existing tax treaties.
 We continuously monitor these developments.
 Although many of the BEPS measures have already been implemented or are currently being implemented globally (including, in certain cases, through adoption of the OECD's "multilateral convention" (to which Israel is also a party) to effect changes to tax treaties which entered into force on July 1, 2018 and through the European Union's "Anti Tax Avoidance" Directives), it is still difficult in some cases to assess to what extent these changes our tax liabilities in the jurisdictions in which we conduct our business or to what extent they may impact the way in which we conduct our business or our effective tax rate due to the unpredictability and interdependency of these potential changes.
-In January 2019 the OECD announced further work in continuation of the BEPS project, focusing on two "pillars."
-On October 8, 2021, 136 countries approved a statement known as the OECD BEPS Inclusive Framework, which builds upon the OECD's continuation of the BEPS project.
+In January 2019 the OECD announced further work in continuation of the BEPS project.
 The first pillar is focused on the allocation of taxing rights between countries for in-scope large multinational enterprises (with revenue in excess of Euro 20 Billion and profitability of at least 10%) that sell goods and services into countries with little or no local physical presence.
-The second pillar
+The second pillar is focused on developing a global minimum tax rate of al least 15 percent applicable to in-scope multinational enterprises (with revenue in excess of Euro 750 million).
+Israel is one of th